Is there a fee to use Mobile Banking or Mobile Deposit?

 What type of data is stored in Mobile Banking?

 No confidential information is stored on your phone or mobile device.
 In the event that your phone or mobile device is stolen and someone gets access to it, no sensitive information would be available.
+If your device is lost or stolen, you can also restrict Mobile Banking access by revoking tokens through the Settings area of Internet Banking.
+Once in Settings, click the Applications tab and expand the Tokens drop down.
+You'll see recent locations (IP addresses) and dates where you logged in.
+Revoke some or all of the locations.

 How secure is Mobile Banking?